WildCodeSchool/java-tariff-manager/curriculum/curriculum.md

 ### [10.
 Spring MVC & Server-side Rendering with Thymeleaf](blocks/10_REST_Client_HTMX/content.md)

-In this block, Students will learn about REST Services and how to rapidly build and document REST Service Interfaces with Spring Data JPA and Spring Boot.
+In this block, Students will learn about the Model-View-Controller with Spring MVC and Server-side Rendering with Thymeleaf.

 ### [11.
 Securing REST Services with Spring Security](blocks/11_Securing_Spring_Security/content.md)

-In this block, Students will learn about REST Services and how to rapidly build and document REST Service Interfaces with Spring Data JPA and Spring Boot.
+In this block, Students will learn how to enable authentication and authorization to Web applications with Spring Security.

 ### 12. UI Development and REST Service Consumption with React